SoupyzInc/SoupyzInc/README.md

 ## Projects
 ### [ConsoleTable](https://github.com/SoupyzInc/ConsoleTable)
-A guided tutorial on how to make a library to create beautiful and easy-to-use tables for console applications.
+Documentation of my expeirence making a simple library to print clean tables to the console.

 ### [Discord.Net Guide](https://github.com/SoupyzInc/Discord.Net-Guide)
 A down to the point guide for making a Discord bot using the Discord.Net API.
 Created due to the lack of clear and concise tutorials on Discord.Net, with the goal of contributing back to the community.